 Laila Lalami was born in Rabat and educated in Morocco, Great Britain, and the United States.
 She is the author of four novels, including The Moor’s Account, which won the American Book Award, the Arab-American Book Award, the Hurston/Wright Legacy Award and was a finalist for the Pulitzer Prize in Fiction.
-Her most recent novel, The Other Americans, was a Los Angeles Times bestseller, a best-of-2019 selection from NPR, Time, and Kirkus, and a finalist for the National Book Award in Fiction.
+Her most recent novel, The Other Americans, was a national bestseller and a finalist for the Kirkus Prize and the National Book Award in Fiction.
 Her essays and criticism have appeared in the Los Angeles Times, the Washington Post, The Nation, Harper’s, the Guardian, and the New York Times.
 She has received fellowships from the British Council, the Fulbright Program, and the Guggenheim Foundation and is currently a full professor of creative writing at the University of California at Riverside.
 She lives in Los Angeles.
-Her new book, a work of nonfiction called Conditional Citizens, will be published by Pantheon in Fall 2020.
-You can pre-order it here.
+Her new book, a work of nonfiction called Conditional Citizens, was published by Pantheon in September 2020.
+You can order it here.

 Narrative Bio +

 I was born to a working-class family in Rabat, Morocco, and grew up in a house full of books.
 One of my earliest memories is watching my mother and father, sitting on either end of the sofa, each with a book in their hands.
 My family spoke Moroccan Arabic at home, and I learned Standard Arabic and French in elementary school.
 I’ve been writing stories since I was nine years old, first in French and later in English.
 I hold a Licence ès Lettres in English from Université Mohammed-V; a Master of Arts degree in Linguistics from University College, London; and a Ph.D. in Linguistics from the University of Southern California.